rust-lang/rust/src/doc/rustc/src/instrument-coverage.md

 The following example (using the [`json5format`] crate, for demonstration purposes) show how to generate and analyze coverage results for all tests in a crate.

 Since `cargo test` both builds and runs the tests, we set the additional `RUSTFLAGS`, to add the `-C instrument-coverage` flag.
-If setting `LLVM_PROFILE_FILE` to specify a custom filename for the raw profiling data generated during the test runs, apply `%m` in the filename pattern since there may be more than one test binary.
-This generates unique names for each test binary which is not done by default when setting the `LLVM_PROFILE_FILE` environment variable.
-(Otherwise, each executed test binary would overwrite the coverage results from the previous binary.)
-If not setting `LLVM_PROFILE_FILE`, the `%m` and `%p` filename patterns are added by default.

 ```shell
 $ RUSTFLAGS="-C instrument-coverage" \